 Improving first input delay

-Long tasks are a leading contributor to a poor FID time.
+Long tasks are a leading contributor to poor FID time.
 Google recommends that all tasks run at less than 50 ms and that large pieces of script will inevitably lead to Long Tasks.
 Therefore these have to be optimised.

 Chrome DevTools will display any long tasks like in the example below.
 As is Google’s recommendation, the large piece of script that causes this Long Task of 63.13 ms will have to be broken up into smaller chunks.